zekth13/zekth13/README.md

-# Hi there! 👋 I'm [Your Name]
+# Hi there! 👋 I'm Amin

-🎓 Recently graduated with a bachelor's degree in Computer Science, with a passion for data analysis and machine learning.
+🎓 Recently graduated with a bachelor's degree in Computer Science, with a passion for data analysis and machine learning.I have experienced with a lot of projects related to data science such as web development, data analysis project, data warehouse and many more.
+Every project, there will be always new things to learn.

 🌟 **Languages & Technologies:**